cscart/docs/en/developer_guide/api/entities/product_variations.rst

 GenerateProductVariations
 =========================

-API entitie for generating variations based on combinations of product features.
+API entity for generating variations based on combinations of product features.

 URL
 +++